Swayam4717/communication_support/README.md

 Room pairing features:

 - Parent creates the room
+- Parent can copy the room code
 - Child joins using the parent room code
 - Room-code collision prevention
 - Firestore uniqueness validation
 - Child cannot create a new room by mistyping a code
 - Invalid child room codes show a “Room not found” message
+- Child setup checks Android overlay permission
+- Child setup can open Android “Display over other apps” settings
 - Setup is persisted using AsyncStorage

-This prevents accidental creation of fake Firestore rooms from child-side typos.
+This prevents accidental creation of fake Firestore rooms from child-side typos and makes the child attention-alert permission clearer during setup.

 ---